Logarithmic resistor ladder: Circuit implementation

 To show that this $Ratio_i$ satisfies the overall intention:

-for and

 The different stages 1 ..
 N should function independently of each other, as to obtain 2N different states with a composable behavior.
 To achieve an attenuation of each stage that is independent of its surrounding stages, either one of two design choices is to be implemented: constant input resistance or constant output resistance.
 Because the stages operate independently, they can be inserted in the chain in any order.

 Constant input resistance

 The input resistance of any stage shall be independent of its on/off switch position, and must be equal to Rload.